splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence/5-reference/04-expression.md

 ## Expressions -- when, why, and how

 Whenever an instruction needs data, an expression is needed to provide it.
 This lets you put whatever data you want in that instruction.
-Data can be hard-coded as a [literal](/book/part-1-instructions/1-sequence/2-trailside/05-literal), use [variables](/book/part-1-instructions/1-sequence/2-trailside/07-variable), and contain mathematical operators to calculate a value.
+For now our data can be be hard-coded as a [literal](/book/part-1-instructions/1-sequence/5-reference/05-literal), and contain mathematical operators to calculate a fixed value.
+In the next chapter we'll look into [variables](/book/part-1-instructions/2-data/5-reference/07-variable) which allow us to have values that _change_.

 When you code an expression, you need to think about the value you need and how you can get it.
-You could provide a fixed value using a literal, read a value stored in a variable, or combine values with standard mathematical operators.
+You could provide a fixed value using a literal, or combine values with standard mathematical operators.
 If you are unsure, draw out the details you have on paper and think through how you can calculate the value you need.

-If you do not have the details you need, you may need to think about adding extra variables to capture these values when they are available.
-You can then use them to get the value you need.

 ## In C++